wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

 *   Schedule 11 Ngāti Whātua Ōrākei Claims Settlement Act 2012: inserted, on 1 February 2013, by [section 41][2098] of the Ngāti Whātua Ōrākei Claims Settlement Act 2012 (2012 No 91).
 *   Schedule 11 Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009: inserted, on 5 August 2009, by [section 36][2099] of the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009 (2009 No 26).
 *   Schedule 11 Pouakani Claims Settlement Act 2000: inserted, on 1 March 2001, by [section 51][2100] of the Pouakani Claims Settlement Act 2000 (2000 No 90).
+*   Schedule 11 Raukawa Claims Settlement Act 2014: inserted, on 20 March 2014, by [section 41][2101] of the Raukawa Claims Settlement Act 2014 (2014 No 7).
-*   Schedule 11 Rongowhakaata Claims Settlement Act 2012: inserted, on 1 August 2012, by [section 43][2101] of the Rongowhakaata Claims Settlement Act 2012 (2012 No 54).
+*   Schedule 11 Rongowhakaata Claims Settlement Act 2012: inserted, on 1 August 2012, by [section 43][2102] of the Rongowhakaata Claims Settlement Act 2012 (2012 No 54).
-*   Schedule 11 Te Arawa Lakes Settlement Act 2006: inserted, on 26 September 2006, by [section 70][2102] of the Te Arawa Lakes Settlement Act 2006 (2006 No 43).
+*   Schedule 11 Te Arawa Lakes Settlement Act 2006: inserted, on 26 September 2006, by [section 70][2103] of the Te Arawa Lakes Settlement Act 2006 (2006 No 43).
-*   Schedule 11 Te Roroa Claims Settlement Act 2008: inserted, on 30 September 2008, by [section 81][2103] of the Te Roroa Claims Settlement Act 2008 (2008 No 100).
+*   Schedule 11 Te Roroa Claims Settlement Act 2008: inserted, on 30 September 2008, by [section 81][2104] of the Te Roroa Claims Settlement Act 2008 (2008 No 100).
 *   Schedule 11 Te Uri o Hau Claims Settlement Act 2002: inserted, on 18 October 2002, by [section 74][2100] of Te Uri o Hau Claims Settlement Act 2002 (2002 No 36).
-*   Schedule 11 Waitaha Claims Settlement Act 2013: inserted, on 13 June 2013, by [section 40][2104] of the Waitaha Claims Settlement Act 2013 (2013 No 38).
+*   Schedule 11 Waitaha Claims Settlement Act 2013: inserted, on 13 June 2013, by [section 40][2105] of the Waitaha Claims Settlement Act 2013 (2013 No 38).

 ---